Local and global well-posedness of 2d periodic multiplicative stochastic NLS: The Anderson Hamiltonian in 2 dimensions

-\begin{proof} Everything but (ii) and (iii) was proved in Section 2.1.1 of {\cite{gubinelli2018semilinear}}.
-The cases $p = 2, \infty$ of (ii) were also already proved.
-For a different $p$ we note that the result follows by interpolation.\\ Lastly, (iii) can be proved by using the embeddings
+where both bounds remain true if we replace the Sobolev spaces $\mathcal{H}^s$ by Besov-H{\"o}lder spaces $\mathcal{C}^s .$ \end{enumerateroman} \end{lemma} \begin{proof} Everything but ii. and v. was proved in Section 2.1.1 of {\cite{GUZ}}.
+The cases $p = 2, \infty$ were also already proved.
+For a different $p$ we note that the result follows by interpolation.
+To prove v., one simply observes that in the case \eqref{reg:G-1} the dominant term is $u \prec X$ which has precisely that bound and in the latter case \eqref{reg:BX} one just has to consider how $B_{\Xi} (v)$ is bounded for $v \in \mathcal{H}^{\sigma}$ and use the paraproduct estimates from the appendix. \end{proof}

-see e.g. \cite{triebel} together with the Besov embedding Lemma \ref{lem:besovem} and the paraproduct estimates for Besov spaces, Lemma \ref{lem:para}.
-In fact, we may bound